-$$E{30D} = k \frac{\sum{i=1}^{n} C_i Q_i}{P}$$ (Eq.
-10)
+$$E{30D} = k \frac{\sum{i=1}^{n} C_i Q_i}{P} \qquad (Eq.
+10)$$

-- $E{30D} = 30$ -day rolling emission rate of mercury, lb/MM tons clinker. - C_i = Concentration of mercury for operating hour i, $\mu g/scm$. - Q_i = Volumetric flow rate of effluent gas for operating hour i, where C_i and Q_i are on the same basis (either wet or dry), scm/hr. - $k = Conversion factor, 1 lb/454,000,000 \mu g.$ - n = Number of kiln operating hours in the previous 30 kiln operating day period where both C and Qi qualified data are available. - P = Total runs from the previous 30 days of clinker production during the same time period as the mercury emissions measured, million tons. - (6) HCl emissions tests.
-For a source subject to limitations on HCl emissions you must conduct performance testing by one of the following methods: - (i) (A) If the source is equipped with a wet scrubber, tray tower or dry scrubber, you must conduct performance testing using Method 321 of appendix A to this part unless you have installed a CEMS that meets the requirements §63.1350(l)(1).
-For kilns with inline raw mills, testing must be conducted for the raw mill on and raw mill off conditions. - (B) You must establish site specific parameter limits by using the CPMS required in §63.1350(1)(1).
+- $C_i$ = Concentration of mercury for operating hour i, $\mu g/scm$ . - $Q_i$ = Volumetric flow rate of effluent gas for operating hour i, where $C_i$ and $Q_i$ are on the same basis (either wet or dry), scm/hr. - k = Conversion factor, $1 \text{ lb}/454,000,000 \text{ }\mu\text{g}$ . - n = Number of kiln operating hours in the previous 30 kiln operating day period where both C and Qi qualified data are available. - P = Total runs from the previous 30 days of clinker production during the same time period as the mercury emissions measured, million tons. - (6) HCl emissions tests.
+For a source subject to limitations on HCl emissions you must conduct performance testing by one of the following methods: - (i) (A) If the source is equipped with a wet scrubber, tray tower or dry scrubber, you must conduct performance testing using Method 321 of appendix A to this part unless you have installed a CEMS that meets the requirements §63.1350(1)(1).
+For kilns with inline raw mills, testing must be conducted for the raw mill on and raw mill off conditions. - (B) You must establish site specific parameter limits by using the CPMS required in §63.1350(l)(1).
 For a wet scrubber or tray tower, measure and record the pressure drop across the scrubber and/or liquid flow rate and pH in intervals of no more than 15 minutes during the HCl test.
 Compute and record the 24-hour average pressure drop, pH, and average scrubber water flow rate for each sampling run in which the applicable emissions limit is met.
 For a dry scrubber, measure and record the sorbent injection rate in intervals of no more than 15 minutes during the HCl test.
+Compute and record the sorbent injection rate in intervals of no more than 15 minutes during the HCl test.
 Compute and record the 24-hour average sorbent injection rate and average sorbent injection rate for each sampling run in which the applicable emissions limit is met. - (7) Total Organic HAP Emissions Tests.
 Instead of conducting the performance test specified in paragraph (4) of this section, you may conduct a performance test to determine emissions of total organic HAP by following the procedures in paragraphs (b)(7)(i) through (v) of §63.1349.